Danrozen87/reacttemplate/README.md

    # Run tests with coverage
    npm run test:coverage

+# Refactoring Best Practices

+Refactoring is the systematic process of improving existing code without altering its behavior.
+It helps maintain readability, performance, and long-term maintainability.

+## 1. Small, Incremental Changes
+- **Isolate Changes**: Make one improvement at a time (e.g., extract a function, rename a variable).
+- **Frequent Commits**: Allows easy rollback and clear tracking of each refactoring step.

+## 2. Preserve Existing Functionality
+- **Automated Testing**: Write or run tests before and after refactoring to confirm behavior remains the same.
+- **Test Often**: If test coverage is lacking, add tests first to ensure safe refactors.

+## 3. Improve Code Clarity
+- **Rename for Meaning**: Favor descriptive function, variable, and component names.
+- **Remove Dead Code**: Eliminate unused imports, variables, or functions to reduce confusion.

+## 4. Maintain Atomic Structure
+- **Component Splitting**: If a file is too long or handles multiple responsibilities, break it into smaller, reusable components.
+- **Limit Lines of Code**: Enforce a practical limit (e.g., ≤ 68 lines) per file to keep it manageable.

+## 5. Check Dependencies & Complexity
+- **Minimize External Libraries**: Only keep what’s truly necessary.
+- **Simplify Logic**: When refactoring, consider if you can remove nesting, break out complex loops, or reduce complexity.

+## 6. Document as You Go
+- **Commented Changes**: Briefly explain why a refactor was done.
+- **Update README**: If the code structure changes significantly, update documentation accordingly.

+---

+> Refactoring ensures the codebase remains flexible, readable, and easy to collaborate on.
+By making small, tested changes, you minimize risk and steadily improve your code’s quality.

 We don't support custom domains (yet).
 If you want to deploy your project under your own domain then we recommend using Netlify.
 Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)